Amir Khan outclasses Devon Alexander for a decision. Will Mayweather choose Khan or Manny Pacquiao for May 2nd?

 Following a convincing and blistering victory over Devon Alexander, Amir Khan has launched himself into a position of relevance and a legitimate case to face Floyd Mayweather on May 2nd.
 Regardless of this fact, that fight all hinges on the possibility of Floyd Mayweather facing Manny Pacquaio on the aforementioned date.
 Khan must now lay in wait for the Mayweather vs Pacquiao talks to fall through, as it has numerous times in the past.
 If history repeats itself again, Khan would most likely be the 46th man to attempt to end Mayweather’s undefeated streak and carve his place in history.

-3 Responses to "Amir Khan outclasses Devon Alexander for a decision.
-Will Mayweather choose Khan or Manny Pacquiao for May 2nd?"
+3 thoughts on “Amir Khan outclasses Devon Alexander for a decision.
+Will Mayweather choose Khan or Manny Pacquiao for May 2nd?